aquabu/delete-github-issues/README.md

 # Troubleshooting

 When you are deleting several hundred issues you might get a cool down warning from GitHub saying `RequestError [HttpError]: You have triggered an abuse detection mechanism.
-Please wait a few minutes before you try again.`.
+Please wait a few minutes before you try again.`
 I suggest waiting a few minutes and then try again.

 You might get an an access error for your personal access token.
 You may need to add more permissions for your Personal Access Token on https://github.com/settings/tokens